alesr/alesr.github.io/_posts/2025-02-2-job-quest.md

 - Performance considerations and trade-offs in my implementation
 - And finally, why would you consider me for a senior Go developer role?

-Remember, this was built in just a few days for fun - I'm more interested in what it indicates about my skills and problem-solving approach than a critique of what's missing.
+Remember, this was built in just a few days for fun.
+I'm more interested in what it indicates about my skills and problem-solving approach than a critique of what's missing.

 Here's the link to the project repo: https://github.com/alesr/tango
 ```